top of page

 Award competition

-Upon abstract acceptance, authors of accepted papers will be invited to compete for award competition by submitting full papers of no more than 20 double-spaced pages (inclusive of tables and references) by January 22, 2025.
+Upon abstract acceptance, authors of accepted papers will be invited to compete for award competition by submitting full papers of no more than 25 double-spaced pages (inclusive of tables and references) by December 22, 2025.
 The International Public Relations Research Conference awards in excess of $10,000 annually for papers submitted for award consideration.
-Submissions are limited to one and only one award and monetary awards are given to the first author of multiple-authored papers who must then divide the award among co-authors.*
+Submissions are limited to one and only one award and monetary awards are given to the first author of multiple-authored papers who must then divide the award among co-authors.

 There is no guarantee that all awards will be made in any given year.
 Some awards, as described in the “selection process” of each award, are evaluated following the double-blinded procedure by the IPRRC Advisory Committee and Board of Directors.
 Some are evaluated by both groups and then validated by the sponsor.
 Some awards are selected directly by the award sponsor.
 Evaluation metrics are located at the end of this page.